User Properties

 Available Data Types

-iZooto supports following data types for User Properties
+iZooto supports the following data types for User Properties

 1. String